weavejester/comb/README.md

 Comb is a simple templating system for Clojure.
 You can use Comb to embed fragments of Clojure code into a text file.

+## Installation

+Add the following dependency to your deps.edn file:

+    comb/comb {:mvn/version "0.1.1"}

+Or to your Leiningen project file:

+    [comb "0.1.1"]

 ## Syntax

 The `<% %>` tags are used to embed a section of Clojure code with side-effects.